 - 4.1.
-Procedures should be in place for recording any incident in which a member of staff uses force on a student, and for reporting these incidents to the student's parents/carers as soon as practicable after the incident.
+Procedures should be in place for recording any incident in which a member of staff uses force on a child or young person, and for reporting these incidents to the child or young person's parents/carers as soon as practicable after the incident.
 Staff will use the Incident Report form at the end of this policy.
 The Principal will take all reasonable steps to ensure that staff follow the procedure.
 This is to ensure that parents/carers are kept informed of serious events at school concerning their child.
-If reporting the incident to a parent would be likely to result in significant harm to the student, then the incident must be reported to the local authority where the student normally lives. - 4.2.
-Whether an incident is significant will vary on a case by case basis, but in determining whether it is, staff will need to consider factors such as the student's behaviour and the level of risk presented at the time, the degree of force used and whether it was proportionate in relation to the behaviour together with the effect on the pupils or member of staff and the pupil's age. - 4.3.
+If reporting the incident to a parent would be likely to result in significant harm to the child or young person, then the incident must be reported to the local authority where the child or young person normally lives. - 4.2.
+Whether an incident is significant will vary on a case by case basis, but in determining whether it is, staff will need to consider factors such as the child or young person's behaviour and the level of risk presented at the time, the degree of force used and whether it was proportionate in relation to the behaviour together with the effect on the children and young people or member of staff and the young person's age. - 4.3.
 Such records may be required for future reference.
 Immediately following any use of reasonable force the member of staff concerned should inform the Principal or a member of the senior leadership team and provide a written report.
 Parents/ carers should be contacted as soon as possible and the incident explained to them.
 This report will be uploaded to CPOMS..
 The Principal will advise staff of any support they may need if they are injured after using physical intervention. - 4.4.
-Where a student has caused actual harm or injury, details will need to be recorded in the school accident book.
+Where a child or young person has caused actual harm or injury, details will need to be recorded in the school accident book.

-5. Dealing with complaints and allegations regarding the use of force

-- 5.1.
-Parents/carers and students have a right to complain about actions taken by school staff, including any use of force.
-If a specific allegation is made against a member of staff then the Trust will follow procedures set out in the Trust's Complaints Policy, with reference to the following Guidance: - Use of Reasonable Force July 2013 - Keeping children safe in education, Department of Education 2020 and Safeguarding Children and Safer Recruitment in Education (2012) - 5.2.
+5. Dealing with complaints and allegations regarding the use of force actions taken by school staff, including any use of force.
+If a specific allegation is made against a member of staff then the Trust will follow procedures set out in the Trust's Complaints Policy, with reference to the following Guidance:

+5.1.
+Parents/carers and children or young people have a right to complain about PHYSICAL INTERVENTION AND REASONABLE FORCE POLICY

+- Use of Reasonable Force July 2013 - Keeping children safe in education, Department of Education 2020 and Safeguarding Children and Safer Recruitment in Education (2012) - 5.2.
 Where a member of staff has acted within the law that is, they have used reasonable force in order to prevent injury, damage to property or disorder this can provide a defence to any criminal prosecution or other civil or public law action. - 5.3.
 Any allegations against staff should follow the procedures set out in the Child Protection and Safeguarding Policy, including making contact with the Local Authority Designated Officer (LADO) where necessary. - 5.4.
-Trustees should always consider whether a teacher has acted within the law when reaching a decision on whether or not to take disciplinary action against the teacher. - 5.5.
+Trustees should always consider whether a member of staff has acted within the law when reaching a decision on whether or not to take disciplinary action against the member of staff. - 5.5.
 As employers, the Trust has a duty of care towards their employees.
 It is important that schools provide appropriate pastoral care to any member of staff who is subject to a formal allegation following an incident of use of force.